nanoc/nanoc.app/content/doc/deploying.md

 The `kind` attribute, which identifies the kind of deployer to use, should be set to `fog`.
 You’ll also need to specify `provider`, containing the name of the fog provider that you want to use.
 Each provider has their own configuration; see the [fog provider documentation](http://fog.io/about/provider_documentation.html) for details.
 For buckets whose names contain periods, `path_style` should be set to `true`.

-To publish your nanoc site, use the <span class="command">deploy</span> command, as usual:
+To publish your Nanoc site, use the <span class="command">deploy</span> command, as usual:

 <pre><span class="prompt">%</span> <kbd>nanoc deploy</kbd>
 Loading site data… done